Plan Your Visit

 We provide seating in many of our galleries and public areas.
 Additionally, we now offer portable gallery stools for your use.
 Wheelchairs and personal motorized chairs are permitted in the galleries.
 We offer wheelchairs for your use on a first-come, first-served basis.

-Umbrellas are not permitted in the galleries.
-Backpacks are permitted if worn as a front pack.
+Umbrellas, backpacks, and other large bags are not permitted in the galleries.
 We provide a coat room with free lockers for your belongings.
 The Museum is not responsible for items lost or damaged in the coat room.
 We reserve the right to ask that a certain item is not taken into the galleries.

 Flash photography is not permitted in the museum’s art galleries.
 Repeated flashes of light can damage fragile artwork.
 Non-flash photography is encouraged in most exhibitions unless stated otherwise.
 Photography for commercial use is prohibited.
 Read our full photography policy.